Children and Young People's Mental Health

 - You can also text the SHOUT National Crisis line on 85258.

-- Young Minds Crisis Messenger provides free crisis support during a crisis – this is available every day of the week, at any time day or night.
-All that is required is to text YM to 85258.
-All texts are answered by trained volunteers, with support from experienced clinical supervisors.
-Texts are free from EE, O2, Vodafone, 3, Virgin Mobile, BT Mobile, GiffGaff, Tesco Mobile and Telecom Plus.
+- Young Minds Crisis Messenger also provides free crisis support – this is available every day of the week, at any time day or night.
+Text YM to 85258.